-Also, in this financial product, several performance indicators are monitored:
+Also, as part of this financial product, we monitor several performance indicators:

 Induced emissions intensity: This indicator measures the all-scope induced emissions intensity of the financial product (compared to its benchmark) using Carbon4 Finance's Weighted Average Carbon Intensity (WACI) methodology.
 The calculation method used is detailed in the question "What investment strategy does this financial product follow?